Jaden Hossler: 2023–present: Temporary name change and What the Hell

 In June 2023, ahead of the release of "Elevated Heartbreak", Hossler announced he would be taking a break from music for mental health reasons.
 While the single would not be delayed, he stated that he needed to take time to seek mental health treatment and rest.
 The following month, he returned to social media to announce that he was considering dropping the stage name Jxdn and instead going by his real name.
 Hossler later revealed that he was in rehab during that time, handling his anxiety and mental health issues and achieving sobriety.

 In September 2023, Hossler announced "Chrome Hearted", his first song to be released under his real name.
 The single was released on October 6, 2023, and Hossler announced that it would mark his shift from primarily making pop-punk music to making pop music.
 Hossler also made his directorial debut, co-directing the music video for the song, citing his newfound sobriety for giving him the inspiration to do so.

 This change did not last long.
 Returning to rock, the Jxdn name also came back and he released his second album When The Music Stops on June 28, 2024.

+On October 17, 2025, Jxdn would return to pop music, releasing a new song titled Reputation, along with a music video the same day.